 Classroom structures are in place using positive reinforcement.
-If behavior is a disruption to the learning environment and the student is not able to redirected using positive reinforcement, the teacher will communicate this in the communication folder.
+If the behavior is a disruption to the learning environment and the student is not able to redirect using positive reinforcement, the teacher will communicate this in the communication folder.

 Please see your student's grade level handbook for the criteria set forth for students with multiple signatures.
-An after school detention could be give.
+After-School detention could be given.
 Detentions are held on days determined by grade level teachers in the afternoon from 3:00 to 3:30.